gdmitry/Palindrome/README.md

 ## General

 Definition: A palindrome is a word, phrase, number, or other sequence of characters, which reads the same backward or forward.
-The project implementation project assumes one character is not a palindrome.
+The project implementation assumes one character is not a palindrome.
 The task of identifying all palindromes in a string, I have divided on subtasks:
 -	Splitting a string on substrings
 -	Check if a string is palindrome